apecloud/kubeblocks/docs/user_docs/fault_injection/dns-faults.md

 1. Write the experiment configuration to the `network-partition.yaml` file.

-    In the following example, Chaos Mesh injects DNS faults all Pods in the default namespace, which means an error will be returned when a DNS request is sent to the specified domains.
+    In the following example, Chaos Mesh injects DNS faults into all Pods in the default namespace, which means an error will be returned when a DNS request is sent to the specified domains.

     ```yaml
     apiVersion: chaos-mesh.org/v1alpha1